w3ijie/space-game-v2/README.md

 ## Set up

-Before you run the project, make sure to
-1. File > Sync Project with Gradle Files
-   - This is to download the external libraries for making RESTful requests
-1. Build > Clean Project
-2. Build > Rebuild Project

 This project uses an [external API server](https://github.com/ang-rui-yan/spaceports-leaderboard) to asynchronously fetch the leaderboard.
 Hence, we need to add in the JWT secrets and token to be able to run the code.

 In your local.properties, add the following without quotations: